 - Cable entry/exit area.
 Cable access openings are located in the front floor and top of the rack.
 Multiple cables are attached to the front of the IRUs; therefore, a significant part of the cable management occurs in the front part of the rack.
 The stand-alone system management nodes have cables that attach at the rear of the rack.
 Rear cable connections will also be required for optional storage modules installed in the same rack with the IRU(s).
 Optional inter-rack communication cables can pass through the top of the rack.
 These are necessary whenever the system consists of multiple racks.
 I/O and power cables normally pass through the bottom of the rack. - Rack structural features.
 The rack is mounted on four casters; the two rear casters swivel.
 There are four leveling pads available at the base of the rack.
 The base of the rack also has attachment points to support an optional ground strap, and/or seismic tie-downs. - Power distribution units in the rack.
-Ten outlets are required for a single IRU system as follows: - Allow eight outlets for the first IRU - Two outlets for a maintenance node (server) - Allow eight more outlets for each additional IRU in the system
+Up to 12 outlets are required for a single-rack IRU system as follows: - Allow three outlets for the first IRU - Two outlets for a maintenance node SMN (server) - Two outlets for each storage or PCIe expansion chassis - Allow three more outlets for each additional IRU in the system